 Dissimilar to other small fish species with special needs, they quickly adjust, but you have to be observant.

 1. Tank Condition

-The otos are often found by enthusiastic aquarists attach by their mouths to algae-covered rocks and surfaces in the wild.
-You have to simulate it in your tank by adding lots of surfaces like rocks, wood, etc.
+The otos are often found by enthusiastic aquarists attaching their mouths to algae-covered rocks and surfaces in the wild.
+So you have to simulate it in your tank by adding lots of surfaces like rocks, wood, etc.

 If algae don’t grow naturally, you have to trigger the growth because the otos catfish enjoy them.
 Instead of a gravel substrate, opt for a grainy or sandy substrate to prevent injuries as they inhabit the tank’s bottom.